iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 > 📖 `dvc exp run` is an experiment-specific alternative to `dvc repro`.

 [reproduction targets]: /doc/command-reference/repro#options
-[dependency graph]: /doc/user-guide/data-pipelines/defining-pipelines
+[dependency graph]: /doc/command-reference/dag#directed-acyclic-graph

 ## Tuning (hyper)parameters

-Parameters represent simple values used inside your code to tune modeling attributes, or that affect experiment results in any other way.
-For example, a [random forest classifier] may require a _maximum depth_ value.
+Parameters are the values that modify the behavior of coded processes -- in this case producing different experiment results.
 Machine learning experimentation often involves defining and searching hyperparameter spaces to improve the resulting model metrics.

-Your source code should read params from structured [parameters files] (`params.yaml` by default).
-Define them with the `params` field of `dvc.yaml` for DVC to track them.
-When a param value has changed, `dvc exp run` invalidates any stages that depend on it, and reproduces them.
+In DVC project source code, <abbr>parameters</abbr> should be read from _params files_ (`params.yaml` by default) and defined in `dvc.yaml`.
+When a tracked param value has changed, `dvc exp run` invalidates any stages that depend on it, and reproduces them.

 > 📖 See `dvc params` for more details.